 Setting: The play takes place in the adjoining yards of the Trick house and the Treat house.

 Performance Royalties are based on theater particulars.
 Please fill out an applicationfor a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Bewitchingly Scrumptious and Extraordinary Mister Trick & Mrs. Treat, click here.

-The required materials for The Bewitchingly Scrumptious and Extraordinary Mister Trick & Mrs. Treat include:
+The Authorized Materials/Rehearsal Package for The Bewitchingly Scrumptious and Extraordinary Mister Trick & Mrs. Treat includes: